rGitcy/Network-Embedding-and-Application-papers/README.md

-Recommended-read papers on Network Embedding
+Some recommended papers on Network Embedding
 ===

 Contributed by Ruijie Wu and Chunyang Ruan